404Wolf/csds340-case-study-1/report.typ

 #figure(
   image("images/logistic_tfidf_comparison.png"),
   caption: [Logistic regression with and without TF-IDF, compared to Bernoulli naïve bayes with and without TF-IDF.
-Note that Bernoulli naïve bayes does experience any benefit from TF-IDF since features are only compared within themselves.]
+Note that Bernoulli naïve bayes does experience any benefit from TF-IDF since features are only compared within themselves.], ) <fig:tfidf-comparision>
-) <fig:tfidf-comparision>

 As seen in @fig:tfidf-comparision, we were able to achieve a about 3% higher AUC using this approach with logistic regression.
 We tried also pre-processing the data in this way for random forest analysis, but it didn't have any significant improvement.

-= Choosing our Algorithm
+= Choosing our Algorithm <sect:choosing-the-algo>

 // How you selected and tested your algorithm and what other algorithms you
 // compared against.
 Explain why you chose an algorithm and justify your decision!